18 Etiquette Rules Everyone in the Royal Family Must Follow

 Leave the table without a fuss

 If royals need to use the restroom during a meal, they don’t announce their intentions.
 They simply say, “Excuse me,” and leave it at that.
 If they’re not done eating, they cross the utensils so wait staff know not to take the plate.
 When finished with the meal, they place utensils at an angle, putting the handles at the bottom right of the plate (like 4:20 on a clock).
-Find out the two etiquette rules you need to abide by if you eat dinner with the Queen.

 Fold napkins in half